mochman/Bypass_CGNAT/README.md

 on both machines to ensure that wireguard automatically starts.

 # 4. Limiting Access
 So now, any requests coming into your VPS will be sent to your home server.

 Lets say you only have services running on 443(https for nginx), 1234(Home Assistant), 5001(Synology), and 1194 UDP(OpenVPN).
 There is no reason for any other port to be open on your VPS (except 22, and 55107).
 So we will use ufw to block all other access.
 On your VPS, run the following commands (using your ports):

-**If you aren't using 22 as the sshd port, make sure you change the first line to match your port.
+**Note: If you aren't using 22 as the sshd port, make sure you change the first line to match your port.
 If you don't; as soon as you enable ufw, you will be locked out of your VPS**
 ```bash
 sudo ufw allow OpenSSH
 sudo ufw allow 55107